Latest News

 As Middle East trade routes are blocked by conflict, air freight rates have risen.

-Data shows that air freight rates on some routes have risen up to 70% since the U.S./Israeli war against Iran began.
-The conflict has caused flights to be restricted, ocean shipments to be blocked, and jet fuel prices are on the rise.
+Data shows that air freight rates on some routes have risen up to 70% since the U.S. and Israeli war against Iran began.
+The conflict has caused flights to be restricted, ocean shipments blocked, and a rise in 'jet - fuel costs.

-Experts say that the Middle Eastern airspace restrictions and security concerns have had the greatest impact on the rates for routes between South Asia and Europe.
-This is after more than 100 containers ships were stranded in the area surrounding the Strait of Hormuz, a vital oil export corridor.
+Experts in the industry said that the Middle Eastern airspace restrictions and security concerns have had the greatest impact on the rates for routes between South Asia, and Europe.
+This is after more than 100 containers ships were stranded around the Strait of Hormuz, a critical oil export corridor.

-"The biggest shift I have heard is that companies are moving generic medicines from ocean freight to air freight," said Yadav.
+"The biggest shift I have heard is that companies are moving generic drugs from ocean freight to airline cargo," said Yadav.
 He's a senior fellow with the Council on Foreign Relations.

-Air cargo has become a major factor in global trade, accounting for about one-third of the total value.
-Rate spikes could have a negative impact on goods such as fresh foods, pharmaceuticals and electronic products.
+Air cargo accounts for about a third of all global trade in terms of value.
+Rate spikes could have a negative impact on goods such as fresh food, pharmaceuticals and electronic products.

 Steve Blough is the chief supply chain strategy at logistics software company Infios.
-He said that customers are moving freight from oceans to air.
+He said that customers are moving?freight to air.
 However, it's extremely expensive.
 It can be 5x-10x more expensive.
 And these costs are increasing as capacity tightens.
-Shippers often move a small quantity by air to fill a gap.
+Shippers often move a limited quantity of freight by air in order to fill a gap.

 JET FUEL PRICES DOUBLE The price of jet fuel has doubled in the last two years.
-Danish container shipping giant,?Maersk? announced this week that its air cargo service is now applying fuel surcharges as well as war risk levies.
+Danish container shipping company?Maersk announced this week that its air cargo service is now applying fuel surcharges, as well as war risk levies.
+Maersk increased surcharges for some ocean cargo coming from the region on Friday.
+Analysts said that they expected oil prices to stay high in the short term, before stabilizing in later years.

 Airspace closures also resulted in a reduction of cargo capacity on passenger and freighter planes, as airlines took longer routes to avoid conflict zones.
 This further pushed up rates.